iqm-finland/KQCircuits/README.rst

 ---------------

 KQCircuits is a KLayout extension.
 KLayout can be used either using a graphical user interface or as a standalone python module.
-KQCircuits supports both modes of operation.
 For the first time users, the graphical user interface (GUI) mode is recommended.

 Video tutorials for the GUI installation can be found on YouTube.